zopieux/spotify-hotkeys/README.md

 Adds the following default keyboard shortcuts to https://open.spotify.com:

-* *Play/Pause* media key: play, pause
+* *Play/Pause* media key: play, pause – opens a Spotify tab Spotify if necessary!
 * *Previous* media key: previous track
 * *Next* media key: next track

 There is no default shortcut, but you can also bind keys for:

-* Open or focus Spotify then cycle between home, queue & search pages
+* Navigating to the home page or the search page – opens a Spotify tab if necessary!
 * Toggle shuffle
 * Toggle repeat (single song, whole playlist, disabled)
-* Toggle song like
+* Toggle song like (since 2024, requires focusing the browser tab)
+* Toggle showing the queue sidebar
+* Toggle showing "now playing" sidebar
+* Toggle showing lyrics
 * Increase, decrease & mute volume
 * Seek backward & forward in both songs (±5 seconds) and podcasts (±15 seconds)

-You can customize these shortcuts and make them global hotkeys (not just while displaying Spotify) by opening `chrome://extensions/shortcuts`.
+You can customize these shortcuts and make them global hotkeys (not just while displaying Spotify) by opening `chrome://extensions/shortcuts` or clicking the extension icon.

 **Warning**: Chrome/Chromium is known to not correctly register hotkeys after you've changed them in `chrome://extensions/shortcuts`.
 Please restart your browser by visiting `chrome://restart` after changes to shortcuts/hotkeys.